KungfuPancake/longboi/README.md

 ![assembled pcb render](https://github.com/KungfuPancake/longboi/blob/main/images/longboi_v1.0_render.jpg)
 Tired of the mess of cables in your BoxTurtle?
 Want to add a heated filament dryer chamber some time down the road?
 Want to control that cooling fan with PWM?
 This project is for you!

-The longboi sits behind the full width of the BoxTurtle front panel and allows very short cable runs of equal length from each respooler and extruder.
+The Longboi sits behind the full width of the BoxTurtle front panel and allows very short cable runs of equal length from each respooler and extruder.
 It's equipped with a beefy STM32H723 MCU and can be controlled with CAN or USB.
 If using CAN it's also daisy chainable for 8, 12 or even more lanes!

 # How to get a Longboi
 ***V1.0 is currently being tested for hardware bugs*** - please hold off on ordering PCBs until this notice is removed, unless you know what you're doing.